autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

 - `auto intra_process_sub = sub_->get_intra_process_waitable();`

-  - the statement means to get an embodied object which performs intra-process communication
+  - The statement means to get an embodied object which performs intra-process communication

 - `if (intra_process_sub->is_ready(nullptr) == true) {`